 Brain Scientific Announces Release of Improved NeuroCap(TM) and New US Distribution Deal with D&D Medical

-LAKEWOOD RANCH, Fla., Nov.
-15, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Brain Scientific BRSF, a Florida-based medical device technology company, announces today the immediate release of the improved and updated NeuroCap™ device and the signing of a distribution partnership with D&D Medical, Inc., to sell the company's neurology devices in Tennessee, Kentucky, Indiana, and West Virginia.
+/EIN News/ -- LAKEWOOD RANCH, Fla., Nov.
+15, 2022 (GLOBE NEWSWIRE) -- via InvestorWire -- Brain Scientific (OTCQB:BRSF), a Florida-based medical device technology company, announces today the immediate release of the improved and updated NeuroCap™ device and the signing of a distribution partnership with D&D Medical, Inc., to sell the company’s neurology devices in Tennessee, Kentucky, Indiana, and West Virginia.

 D&D Medical, Inc., brings innovative medical technologies to market by educating medical professionals in their use and distributing them to where they are needed most.